blake3dcake/openspectrym/README.md

 # openspectrym
-add multicolor to a 3d printer by coating its filament with ink
+add multicolor to a 3d printer by coating its filament with ink (with markers or pumps)

+Pump Variations (uses peristaltic pumps instead of markers)

 *developer notes*
 This project is still in development.
 Do not expect an easy or seamless experience.